z4na14/IA-final-project/README.md

 python -m venv venv
 ```

+> Or if run from a Debian machine, `python3 -m venv venv`
+> Everything is expected to run on a UNIX environment (Linux machine), as the whole project was written and adapted to it.

 And to activate it:

 ```
 source venv/bin/activate
 ```

-> Everything is expected to run on a UNIX environment (Linux machine), as the whole project is tested to run on a Guernika session.

 The requirements are listed in `requirements.txt`, installable by running: